Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Problem statement

 \subsection{Methods for uncertainty quantification}

-Uncertainty quantification (UQ) is critical in evaluating the trustworthiness and reliability of machine learning models, particularly in complex scientific applications such as turbulence prediction \cite{ZOU2025117479,ABDAR2021243,stahlEvaluationUncertaintyQuantification2020,YANG2021109913,LINKA2022115346}.
-Due to the inherently chaotic nature, turbulent flows introduce substantial uncertainty into the predictions made by surrogate models.
-For pretrained neural operators, the total uncertainty can be decomposed into aleatoric and epistemic components.
-The aleatoric uncertainty arises from inherent noise in the data, which is irreducible and cannot be reduced.
-In contrast, epistemic uncertainty is due to model limitations, including insufficient or noisy training data and the overparameterization of the neural network.
-Additionally, physical model misspecification also leads to uncertainty in predictions for neural networks \cite{PSAROS2023111902}.
+Uncertainty quantification (UQ) is critical in assessing the trustworthiness and reliability of machine learning models, particularly in complex scientific applications such as turbulence prediction \cite{ZOU2025117479,ABDAR2021243,stahlEvaluationUncertaintyQuantification2020,YANG2021109913,LINKA2022115346,zouLearningDiscoveringMultiple2025,deflorioQuantificationTotalUncertainty2025}.
+Due to the inherently chaotic nature, turbulent flows introduce substantial uncertainty into the predictions made by surrogate models \cite{pope2000}.
+The total uncertainty can be attributed to data (noisy, gappy), physical models (misspecification, stochasticity), neural networks (architecture, hyperparameters, overparameterization), and posterior inference \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
+For pretrained neural operators, this total uncertainty is commonly decomposed into aleatoric and epistemic components \cite{hullermeierAleatoricEpistemicUncertainty2021,PSAROS2023111902}.
+The aleatoric uncertainty arises from inherent noise in the data, which is irreducible \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
+In contrast, epistemic uncertainty stems from model limitations, including insufficient or noisy training data and the overparameterization of the neural network \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
+Additionally, physical model misspecification can further contribute to predictive uncertainty in neural network models \cite{PSAROS2023111902,zouCorrectingModelMisspecification2024}.
 In this subsection, methods to quantify uncertainty in predictions for pretrained neural operators will be introduced.

 For a noisy input-output model:

 Here $\mathcal{H}$ denotes a pretrained neural operator as a surrogate model whose parameters are known and fixed. $\chi$ is the input, and $\tilde{y}$ along with $\tilde{\chi}$ are the observed value of the output and input of $\mathcal{H}$, respectively. $\epsilon _{o}$ and $\epsilon _{in}$ stand for output and input measurement error or noise.
 Then the Bayesian framework can be introduced to address the noisy inputs-outputs in pretrained neural operators to solve hybrid problems \cite{vandeschootBayesianStatisticsModelling2021,Wright19991261}.
 Then, following Eqs.~\eqref{eq:16} and~\eqref{eq:17}, the input $\chi$, the model parameters $\theta$ are modeled and likelihood functions for measurements of both the inputs $\chi$ and the outputs $\tilde{y}$ of $\mathcal{H}$ are established.
 According to Bayes' theorem, we have \cite{dellaportasBayesianAnalysisErrorsinvariables1995, Gleser198124}: